 Completed applications must be received no later than one month before the beginning of the term the applicant intends to begin graduate work (see Calendar).
 Some programs maintain earlier deadlines for admission.
-The application and information is at http://www.research.uky.edu/gs/ProspectiveStudents/ Admission.html.
+The application and information is at http://gradschool.uky.edu/admissions